myang-git/QR-Code-Encoder-for-Objective-C/README.md

        Expand "Target Dependencies" and add qrencoder to the list

     3. In the same Build Phases page, expand "Link Binary With Libraries", add libqrencoder.a to the list

+    4. Switch to the Build Settings page, go down to the Search Paths section. (if you have trouble finding it, type "header search" in the search field)
+       Add the absolute path to the source code directory to the path list.

-    4. Build the project and you are good to go!
+    5. Build the project and you are good to go!

 How to Use
 =========================